Brand‑funded retail activation should scale across retailers and markets — without structural friction and without losing performance comparability.

 Harmonised across retailers — without centralising commercial control.

 Retailers retain full POS authority at every redemption stage.
-Harmonisation takes place at the validation coordination layer — not at the level of pricing, settlement agreements or POS authority.
+Harmonisation takes place at the validation coordination layer — not at pricing, settlement agreements or POS authority.

-In both cases, validation generates a unique, time‑bound code that is recognised and processed within existing retailer POS systems, where the discount is applied subject to retailer acceptance.
+In both cases, validation generates a unique, time‑bound code recognised and processed within existing retailer POS systems, where discounts are applied subject to retailer acceptance.

 Promotional value is recognised only upon POS validation and explicit retailer approval.
-Redemption remains fully retailer‑controlled within existing POS and compliance systems, with settlement routed through established commercial and financial channels.
+Redemption remains fully retailer‑controlled within existing POS and compliance systems.

 Built to support — not to replace.